 Read more… How I Made Myself a DIY Spider Light for $40 I recently made myself a DIY Spider Light as a thrifty alternative to the Spiderlite that costs hundreds of dollars.
 The entire project ended up costing $40 per light and can be built entirely with parts from a local home improvement store.
 Photographer Ruth Bernhard - Original Photographs.
 Michael Kenna.
 Shooting photographs, drawing lines…

 Her work takes on a nocturnal tone, and with it a sort of strangeness.
 Luxemburg makes use of long exposures to capture the eerie light of the urban evening.
 Her investigations of structures we take for granted (highways, streets, street signs, street lamps etc.) become all the more memorable and contemporary in the strange green and orange wash of city flood lights.
+Luxemburg's work has been exhibited internationally (including showing her short film London Dust 2012 at the Venice Architecture Biennale) and has been acquired in a number of collections.
+Website.
 The eye of Friederike von Rauch.
 "I try to avoid the sun.

 " The statement of photographer Friederike von Rauch would seem to run counter to the very nature of photography and photographic art, but as one familiarizes oneself with her photos, a richly layered story of perception unfolds.
 Von Rauch, a German photographer living in Berlin, began as a silversmith and first stepped behind the camera while working as a location scout for large film productions.